 Founded in 2002, the Montreal-based company immediately surprised and delighted audiences and critics with three creations presented at Espace Tangente over two seasons, while presenting several smaller works in mixed programs and self-produced evenings around the city.
 Tender Loving Care and Hasta La Próxima were both chosen in Le Devoir’s “Top 5 in Dance for 2002”, while Elastic Perspective began a 100-performance run in 2003 after winning the RIDEAU Prize at the Vue sur la relève festival.
 During the 2003-2004 season, RUBBERBANDance Group was granted a residency at Usine C for the creation of Slicing Static, named best dance production of 2004 by the Montreal cultural weekly Hour.

-In 2005, Anne Plamondon joined as artistic co-director, assisting Victor Quijada with the company’s strategic planning.
+In 2005, Anne Plamondon joined as artistic co-director, a position she will occupy until 2016 to become an associated artist of the company.
 Another residency at Usine C in 2006 was followed by a four-year stint as artists-in-residence at the Cinquième Salle of Place des Arts.
 During that period, four new works were created: Loan Sharking and AV Input/Output in 2008, Punto Ciego in 2009, and Gravity of Center in 2011; these works benefitted from the support of numerous partnerships.

 RBDG has co-produced five films choreographed by Victor Quijada, two of which he also directed (Secret Service and Small Explosions That Are Yours to Keep).
 Hasta La Próxima, made in 2003, was a finalist in the short film category at the American Choreography Awards.